Karnovs Lovsamling: Construction

 The law collection is organized in 23 different subjects, such as state and administrative law, health laws or finance.
 Each topic is again divided into subtopics.
 In addition to the purely systematic structure, Karnov is also equipped with a number of registers or indexes, to enable relevant provisions to be found in several ways.

 The online version has different search and storage options and integration with other electronic products from the same publishing house - especially the Ugeskrift for Retsvæsen.
 There are also a number of additional modules for Karnov providing the ability to find the laws, histories and old legislative versions, announcements, circulars and guides.

 The law has been commented using a very comprehensive notary.
 Each law begins with the law's history and relevant sources.
 Each provision of the law is provided with notes as needed.
 Some provisions are not commented at all, some have a single note and some provisions have note references for almost every word.
 The notes contain comments on the provision or the part of the provision to which it refers.
 The comments consist partly of actual interpretations or interpretations, partly by references to and summaries of judgments and other practices, and partly by references to other rules and in-depth literature.
 The notes are far more extensive than the statutes themselves.

 Smaller special versions have also been made for special subjects, the largest special edition of which is EU Karnov.
 In addition, there are also Property Karnov, Company Karnov and Health Karnov, where the relevant laws are selected and collected (with comments) in a single volume.

 The academic content is handled by an editorial staff.
 As of 2018, the editorial board was composed of Doctor of Jurisprudence Bo von Eyben of the University of Copenhagen, Dr. Jan Pedersen of Aarhus University, and Supreme Court Judge Thomas Rørdam.
-In addition, there is a broader editorial and a wide range of specialist specialists who write and edit the content in the comment section.
+In addition, there is a broader editorial and a wide range of specialists who write and edit the content in the comment section.
 Over time, some of the country's top lawyers have been in the main editorial staff.